EISy-as-Py/hardy/README.md

 <code>conda install -c pozzorg hardy </code>

-Alternatively, you can also install it using the GitHub repository in following steps, provided the dependencies are already satisfied:
+Alternatively, you can also install it using the GitHub repository in following steps:

 *Please note that currently v1.0 is the most stable release